wvirany/blog/content/posts/prior_mean/index.md

    <img src="figures/mmgbsa.png" alt="Figure 5c" style="width:100%; margin-left:auto; margin-right:auto">
 </div>

 Similar to the experiments on synthetic test functions, it appears that there is little difference between the observation min and MLE in terms of simple regret, with the observation mean and max tending to perform slightly worse in earlier stages, yet eventually catching up.
-However, there don’t appear to be any statistically significant differents between the methods, as all IQRs tend to overlap.
+However, there don’t appear to be any statistically significant differences between the methods, as all IQRs tend to overlap.

 Interestingly, these same trends don't appear to translate consistently to the retrieval rate, which is arguably a better-suited metric for molecular discovery.
 In the case of QED, the observation mean and MLE outperform the alternatives, although this doesn't appear to translate to Vina and MM/GBSA scores, in which there are no clear winners.
 Overall, the MLE once again tends to perform the best or as well as the best-performing method in each setting, further supporting that this is a good out-of-the-box choice.